3 Jan 2023

 Presbyopia is an eye condition that makes it harder to focus on objects close to you.
 This usually happens within a few years of your fortieth birthday, but can happen at any point in your life.

 Presbyopia is also known as age-related farsightedness or long-sightedness.
-Objects that are far away are easier to focus on, but objects closer to your face may become blurry or smeary.Here we explain the exactly what presbyopia is, what causes it and what treatments are available.
+Objects that are far away are easier to focus on, but objects closer to your eyes may become blurry or smeary.Here we explain what presbyopia is, what causes it, and what treatments are available.

 Myopia is more commonly known as nearsightedness or shortsightedness.